RiteshKr00/Hack4Women/README.md

 ## 📖 What we learned

-Collaboration with other developers.
+- Collaboration with other developers.

+- Work under pressure and in fixed time constraint

 ## 🚀 What's next for Women Essentialss

-- Working on finding genuine user
+- Working on finding genuine user Using Multi-Factor Authentication
+- Making App More Secure from Random Users
+- Video Call features to consult with verified health professionals and Doctors